 The Chalk Path/Le Chemin de Craie

-Folkestone Warren & Cap Blanc-Nez July-October 2024
+Folkestone Warren & Cap Blanc-Nez July 2024 – October 2025

-A journey through the Deep Time of the chalk cliffs at their closest point across the Channel.
+A journey through the Deep Time of the chalk cliffs at their closest point across the Channel

 Here we stand, on the fragile edge of change… Our two lands were once one, the Sea has been here for less time than it has not, and North has not always been North… where do we fit into this cycle and what layer do we want our story to leave?

-As part of SALT+EARTH Festival 2024 and the Year of the Geopark, an immersive two channel film installation We Face Each Other was created through a collaborative process of walking and dialogue between Alison Neighbour and Gemma Riggs.
+As part of SALT+EARTH Festival 2024 and the Year of the Geopark, an immersive two channel film and audio installation We Face Each Other was created through a collaborative process of walking and dialogue between Alison Neighbour and Gemma Riggs.
 It offers an alternative perspective on the simultaneous walk experience and re-unites the two chalk cliffs recently split by the Channel.
-The film installation consists of two vertical screens that show the cliffs and landscape at two sites: Abbotscliff in the UK and Cap Blanc Nez in France, both looking over at each other across the Channel.
-The film lets the cliffs take centre stage and narrate their own story, with audiences invited to let the power of the landscape wash over and through them.
-It is an accessible way into challenging terrain that asks the audience to simply be small and in awe of the place within which we exist.
-We are looking for opportunities to tour this installation in 2025/2026.
+The film was created at Abbotscliff in the UK and Cap Blanc Nez in France – two sites once connected by a landbridge, now facing each other across the Channel and still linking arms under the sea.

 Created in collaboration with/Créé en collaboration avec: